fifth-postulate/alloy/workshop/guide/src/time/challenge-fourteen.md

 relation.
 Use the provided commands to check your implementation.
 Did you see any unexpected behavior?
 (Remember that if you don't constrain the next state of a variable, the analyzer is allowed to pick any value!)

+To check your implementations, first execute the `run` command to make sure your command does something, then run the `check` command it doesn't do something wrong.
 ```

 ## What do we want to check?